-- Grade: O-4 (Major/LCDR) for military officers; GS/GM-12/13 for Federal Government civilian employees. - Security Clearance: U.S. applicants require a Secret clearance that will not expire during the academic year. - Undergraduate degree: All U.S. officers and civilians must have an undergraduate degree from an accredited college or university. - Ability to rapidly comprehend and analyze large amounts of reading and contribute effectively during graduate-level, competitive seminars led by a variety of professors and military faculty. - A career record that demonstrates proven leadership and management successes with a potential to serve in future positions of increased responsibility. - Marine Corps officers must meet O-3 PME requirements as identified in the USMC PME Order (MCO P1553.4A). - Federal Government civilian employees are required to have an undergraduate degree from an accredited college or university and operational experience that will enhance the educational interaction between military and interagency students (operational experience includes intelligence or security related positions at overseas posts, national or international intelligence or law enforcement positions, or agency liaison officer positions serving with U.S. or international military organizations). - International Military Officers must meet English proficiency requirements with a minimum score of 80 on the Defense Language Institute's English Comprehension Level (ECL) test.
+- Grade: O-4 (Major/LCDR) for military officers; GS/GM-12/13 for Federal Government civilian employees. - Security Clearance: U.S. applicants require a Secret clearance that will not expire during the academic year. - Undergraduate degree: All U.S. officers and civilians must have a regionally or nationally accredited undergraduate degree (United States bachelor's degree or its equivalent). - Ability to rapidly comprehend and analyze large amounts of reading and contribute effectively during graduate-level, competitive seminars led by a variety of professors and military faculty. - A career record that demonstrates proven leadership and management successes with a potential to serve in future positions of increased responsibility. - Marine Corps officers must meet O-3 PME requirements as identified in the USMC PME Order (MCO P1553.4A). - Federal Government civilian employees are required to have an undergraduate degree from an accredited college or university and operational experience that will enhance the educational interaction between military and interagency students (operational experience includes intelligence or security related positions at overseas posts, national or international intelligence or law enforcement positions, or agency liaison officer positions serving with U.S. or international military organizations).

+• International Military Officers must meet English proficiency requirements with a minimum score of 83 on the Defense Language Institute's English Comprehension Level (ECL) test.